|Links||UNC Skynet||20m skynet interface||Log of 20m results.||NRAO Skynet main||observing advice|

 the mode is selected in one of the "Add Radio Observation" dialogs:;

-Select High Resolution Mode Set the two frequencies to 1420 and 1420 MHz Set Number of channels to 1024 or 4096 Galactic Hydrogen on the galactic plane: pattern: Track; duration: 60 seconds; integration time: 1 sec Extragalactic objects: pattern: On/Off; duration: 200 seconds; integration time: 1 sec; Offset: 3 degrees And repeat the on/off 4 or more times.
+Select High Resolution Mode Set the two frequencies to 1420 and 1420 MHz Set Number of channels to 1024 or 4096 Galactic Hydrogen on the galactic plane: pattern: Track; duration: 60 seconds; integration time: 1 sec Nearby Extragalactic galaxies: pattern: On/Off; duration: 200 seconds; integration time: 1 sec; Offset: 4 degrees And repeat the on/off 2 or more times.
+For more distant objects, try longer durations and more repeats.
 Calculate the frequency of the HI line for the velocity of the object, and set one of the frequecies (or both) to that frequency, in MHz.

 Select High Resolution Mode Set the two frequencies to 1664 and 1664 MHz Set Number of channels to 1024 or 4096 Select a source that is likely to have OH emission such as Orion A or W3 Pattern: On/Off; duration 120 seconds; integration time 1 sec; Offset: 4 deg.
 For both HI and OH: Set the two frequencies to 1418 and 1668